sergixaudiera/sergixaudiera.github.io/library.md

 ---
 layout: page
 title: Bookshelf
+description: Since October 2010 I list all books I read.
+This started as a way to estimulate my long reading habits far from internet's brevity.
 permalink: /library/
 ---
 Since October 2010 I list all books I read.
 This started as a way to estimulate my long reading habits far from internet's brevity.